sashkaw/runbeta/README.md

 # For local development:

 - Clone the repo
-- Create a virtual environment in the same folder.
+- Create a virtual environment in the same folder
 - Start virtual environment
 - Install required packages with `pip install -r requirements.txt`
 - Create a secrets file